 The expansion march of WeWork has targeted a high-rise building in the Central Business District area of Perth.
 The Perth CBD is already growing rapidly and with WeWork’s coworking space opening up shop in this area it will further add momentum to its progressiveness.

 According to a report produced by CBRE Pacific Corporate Coworking Survey, Perth’s coworking scenario is expanding rather sluggishly.
 It also reported that when compared to other States the majority of coworking spaces in Perth are located in the Suburban markets.
 For instance in West Perth (10%) and Crawley and Subiaco (7% in each).

 There is demand for coworking spaces in Perth, but earlier this demand was captured by Liberty flexible workspaces and Victory offices.
 These are the bigger players of the market which aim to capture the largest share.
 CBRE also states that coworking spaces are envisioned to improve “vibrancy and sense of a place” and were positive for building values.

-With high impact objectives and nuanced approached towards making work better they opened the first coworking space in Sydney in the year 2016.
+With high-impact objectives and a nuanced approached towards making work better they opened the first coworking space in Sydney in the year 2016.
 Marching ahead they introduced themselves as WeWork Melbourne last year and in 2018 they were seen operating in Brisbane.
 Perth is the next pit-stop for WeWork and they aim to inspire people from every industry and background through their enabling coworking ecosystem.